torvalds/linux/Documentation/bpf/libbpf/libbpf_naming_convention.rst

 The libbpf API is documented via comments above definitions in header files.
 These comments can be rendered by doxygen and sphinx for well organized html output.
-This section describes the convention in which these comments should be formated.
+This section describes the convention in which these comments should be formatted.

 Here is an example from btf.h: